 \subsection{Reinforcement Learning Formulation}

 Existing item selection rules face several limitations: first, these methods rely on one-step-lookahead selection, choosing items that provide the most immediate information without considering their impact on future selections, which can result in suboptimal policies \citep{Sutton1998}.
 Second, they are heuristically designed to balance information across all latent factors, rather than emphasizing the most essential factors of interest.
-In the pCAT-COG study, the goal is to accurately measure the global cognition factor, rather than estimating all latent factors with equal precision.
 Finally, these rules do not directly minimize test length, potentially increasing test duration without proportional gains in accuracy.

 A more principled approach is to formulate item selection as a reinforcement learning (RL) problem, where the optimal policy is learned using Bellman optimality principles rather than relying on heuristics that ignore long-term planning.
-Beyond addressing myopia, an RL-based formulation provides a direct mechanism to minimize the number of items required to reach a predefined posterior variance reduction threshold, explicitly guide item selection toward accurately measuring the primary factors of interests.
+Beyond addressing myopia, an RL-based formulation provides a direct mechanism to minimize the number of items required to reach a predefined posterior variance reduction threshold, explicitly guiding item selection toward accurately measuring the primary factors of interests.

 More generally, consider a general finite horizon setting where each examinee can answer at most $H \leq J$ items, and the CAT algorithm terminates whenever the posterior variance of all factors of interest is smaller than a certain threshold $\tau^2$, or when $H$ is reached.
 Since $H$ can be set sufficiently large, it serves as a practical secondary stopping criterion to prevent excessively long tests.
 Formally: